 Thank you for your interest in My Friend’s House.
 A decision to join a board is an important one.
 You want to be well informed about any organization before you commit to serve on a board.
+Before you decide to apply, please allow us to provide an initial introduction to My Friend’s House Board of Directors.

-My Friend’s House is a non-profit agency offering support for abused women and children living in the Georgian Triangle.
 Since opening our doors in 1991, our organization has helped thousands of women get the effective safety and supports they need to rebuild their lives and that of their children.

 We serve an average of 600 women and their children each year – 200 through our Shelter Program and the balance through our Therapeutic, Transition and Children’s Programs.

 As a member of our skill-based Board of Directors, you will enjoy a culture of shared responsibility and an opportunity to add to the perspectives of other highly committed and qualified volunteers.
-Together with the support of our Executive Director, you will oversee our strategic plan, monitor our performance, quality and risk and ensure sustainability of operations.
+Together with the support of our Executive Director, you will participate in the development and execution of our strategic plan, monitor our performance, quality of services and enterprise risk and ensure sustainability of operations.
+You will be expected to participate in proactive discussions and contribute to making strategic decisions that will maintain My Friend’s House as a leader in the Southern Georgian Bay social service system.
+You will contribute your time in a meaningful and rewarding way and together with your colleagues, make a measurable difference to My Friend’s House and the team we serve.

 Fearlessness – We are courageous and do not give fear the power to silence or stop us.